“Inspiration is wonderful when it happens, but the writer must develop an approach for the rest of the time… The wait is

 About this time I ran out of excuses for not writing a novel and the story for Dangerous Waters came unbidden after reading Joanne Harris’s Coastliners, set on a small French island.
 It reminded me of Guernsey and I was drawn to write a novel that was both about love and loss – central to everyone’s lives – and family secrets going back many years.
 My experience as a psychotherapist helped me enormously, having spent many years helping people to deal with serious issues like the loss of loved ones.
 I’ve also had my own life experiences to draw on…!
 But I must stress that the novel is not based on anyone’s real story, it is fiction.
 At the time I didn’t appreciate how much work it would take to bring it up to a publishable standard so it’s not been a quick journey.
 But very worthwhile ☺

-I have since published three more books – The Guernsey Novels – and am now writing the fifth, Echoes of Time, was published in August 2016.
+I have since published four more books – The Guernsey Novels – and the fifth, Echoes of Time, was published in August 2016.
 The next, The Betrayal, will be out in 2017.
 Watch this space!